-- Installing low flow shower heads and faucets can save 60% of the water used.
+- Installing low-flow shower heads and faucets can cut down water usage by 60%.

 - Immediately repair any leaky faucets or running toilets.

 - Invest in a front-loading washing machine.
-Front-loading machines use less water than top-loading machines.
+Front-loading machines use less water than top-loading ones.

 - Use a toilet tank displacement device; this reduces the volume of water in the tank.